Associate Artist Program

 Josef Hanna | MUSCIAN

 Josef Hanna is an Associate Artist.
 He began playing the violin at the age of 4.
-He has been playing the violin for 18 years and has recently started learning guitar.
 Josef was raised and educated in Roxburgh Park.
 His past teachers include Helge Thelen, Elizabeth Sellars and Roy Theaker.
 Josef is currently studying under Sophie Rowell.

 Josef has been a member of the Melbourne Youth Orchestra (MYO) since 2012.
 In 2015, he was appointed the position of Concertmaster and has retained the position into 2016.